lostatc/debctl/README.md

   `sources.list` format for apt repositories.
 - Implements modern best practices by trusting signing keys only for the repositories they're signing.
-- Fetching signing keys from a local path, a URL, or a keyserver.
+- Fetches signing keys from a local path, a URL, or a keyserver.
+- Supports both armored and unarmored keys.
 - Migrating existing files from the old single-line syntax to the newer deb822 syntax.
 - Inlining signing keys into the `.sources` file.